 As an added bonus this post was linked by a Brian Wilson fansite once.
 So it continues to pick up those good vibrations.

 Watching and reviewing all the Miyazaki movies was a magical experience.
 The only problem is they were all so good I felt bad not having anything critical to say about them.
 Though it makes me smile to revisit my first viewings of films like Ponyo and Kiki’s Delivery Service.
 Miyazaki is one of my favorite storytellers and I’m glad I got to do this tribute to his work.

 A handful of years ago I became obsessed with contributing Photoshop pics to Cracked.com’s Photoplasty contests.
 I never won—I did take 2nd once and was the featured photo for another list—but I was happy to be a part of a site I’d enjoyed for many years.
 I always meant to make the leap from submitting Photoshop’s to submitting articles, but never found the courage.
-One idea I almost went forward with was “The Top Ten Songs the Beatles Gave Away” I like to think it’s a unique idea, but never submitted think it was likely to niche.
+One idea I almost went forward with was “The Top Ten Songs the Beatles Gave Away” I like to think it’s a unique idea, but never submitted thinking it was too niche.

 Not long after I decided to post the list here on mildlypleased.com where it regularly generates respectable traffic.
 It’s not getting thousands of clicks a day, but people seem to check it out and I’m happy because I spent a lot of time on that one.
 If there is one band I’m comfortable writing about it’s the Beatles and I’m glad I have something out there I can be proud of.
 Imagine that.